New York City is one of the best places on earth.

 Journey across the East River from Manhattan by tram over to Roosevelt Island, where you can experience scenic views of Midtown Manhattan and Long Island City, Queens.

-Every spring, Roosevelt Island has some of the most beautiful cherry blossoms in New York City.
-Check out these gorgeous photos during cherry blossom season by Oneika the Traveller.
+Every spring, Roosevelt Island has some of the most beautiful cherry blossoms in New York City that are definitely a must-see!

 Discover NYC through a Food Tour or Cooking Class